abhijeet2096/tsp_sa/Readme.md

-# Travelling Saleman Problem Solution By Modified Algo
+# Travelling Saleman Problem Solution By Modified Simulated Annealing Algorithm

 ## T.S.P
 > TSP problem is one of the most famous hard combinatorial optimization problems.
 It belongs to the class of NP-hard optimization problems.